 If you purchase ADSs in this offering, you will pay more for the ADSs than the amount paid by our existing shareholders for their ordinary shares on a per ADS basis.
-As a result, you will experience immediate and substantial dilution of approximately US\$ per ADS, representing the difference between the initial public offering price of US\$ per ADS and our net tangible book value per ADS as of June 30, 2022, after giving effect the net proceeds we receive from this offering.
+As a result, you will experience immediate and substantial dilution of approximately US\$10.92 per ADS, representing the difference between the initial public offering price of US\$12 per ADS, the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus, and our net tangible book value per ADS as of June 30, 2022, after giving effect the net proceeds we receive from this offering.
 See "Dilution" for a more complete description of how the value of your investment in the ADSs will be diluted upon the completion of this offering.